 - 1. The skills you require to do business better, - 2.
 Prior experience operating at board level and - 3.
 Wider connections than you have, which you can leverage.

 3. Prior Governance or Board Experience

-In a previous chapter I detailed what executive skills are valued at board level but also, I hope, encouraged you to consider how your skills could be applied at board level and how to effectively promote these in a recruitment scenario.
+In a previous chapter I outlined the five (5) elements (skills, experience, connections, understanding & fit) that I understand most Chairs or Nominations Committees consider when making board appointments.
+Specifically, I detailed what executive skills are valued at board level but also, I hope, encouraged you to consider how your skills could be applied at board level and how to effectively promote these in a recruitment scenario.

-In this section I want to look at the second of the five elements - Evidencing prior governance experience.
+In this chapter I want to look at the second of the five elements - Evidencing prior governance experience.